opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 ```
 {% include copy-curl.html %}

 The `oversample_factor` is a floating-point number between 1.0 and 100.0, inclusive.
-Additionally, the number of first pass results will be the minmum of the maximum of `oversample_factor*k`, 100 and 10,000.
+The number of results in the first pass is calculated as `oversample_factor * k` and is guaranteed to be between 100 and 10,000, inclusive.
+If the calculated number of results is less than 100, the number of results is set to 100.
+If the calculated number of results is greater than 10,000, the number of results is set to 10,000.

-Re-scoring is only supported for the `faiss` engine.
+Rescoring is only supported for the `faiss` engine.

 Rescoring is not needed if quantization is not used because the scores returned are already fully precise.
 {: .note}